Sr. Director New Business Development - Americas

 - Master’s degree in international development or a related field with at least eight (8) years of experience in international development with a focus on business development.

-- At least 8-10 years in a similar role.
+- At least 8-10 years in similar role.
 Experience in policy, programmatic and administrative functions, experience in business development and partnership building, and exposure to developing countries is essential.

 - Have lived abroad and managed institutional donor projects in the past.